 how much does a warehouse worker make?

-Typically working in eight-hour shifts, warehouse workers earn anywhere from $14.65 to $19.70 per hour, based on the latest data, with a national average just north of $17 per hour.
+Typically working in eight-hour shifts, warehouse workers earn anywhere from $14.80 to $19.90 per hour, based on the latest data, with a national average of $17.83 per hour.
 But keep in mind that warehouse workers can have widely varying day-to-day responsibilities from one worksite to the next, so it's tough to put an exact figure on what you should expect to earn with your first paycheck.
 Browsing job boards and comparing pay levels for different warehouse worker roles is always a good first step to gain insights.

 Alternately, you can also head on over to our free salary comparison tool, which will help you uncover at-a-glance data about pay rates across roles and markets.
 It's always up to date with the latest figures — so you can rest assured that you'll always have access to the most timely and accurate information, to boot.